JasonHershey/Bob-IOT/README.md

     5. Update the **Timezone** and **Wi-fi Country** as needed from the same **Localisation Options** menu.
     6. When finished, in **raspi-config** select **Finish** and press ENTER.
     7. Select **Yes** to reboot your Raspberry Pi

+23. Log in to your Raspberry Pi, again, using the new host name (**pi@_hostname_.local**)

+24. Install Node.js on the device
+    1. Check Nodejs.org to verify what the current or latest version is.
+        > At the time of this instruction, the Long Term Support (LTS) version was 6.11.0 and current 8.1.3.
+I used current.
+    2. In bash, run the following commands:
+        ```
+        cUrl -sL http://deb.nodesource/com/Setup_8.x | sudo -E bash
+        sudo  apt-get -y install nodejs
+        ```